 Meanwhile, cloud applications, when left unpatched and unsecured, can lead to data breaches that not only cost millions of dollars in business losses and fines but also compromise the personally identifiable information of customers.

 According to our security predictions for 2020, vulnerabilities in container components will be one of the top security concerns for DevOps teams this year.
 Recently, two vulnerabilities, namely CVE-2019-1372 and CVE-2019-1234, were found in the Microsoft Azure hybrid cloud infrastructure that could allow attackers to run arbitrary code and make internal requests to the Azure Stack resources.
+Infrastructure-as-code (IaC) tools were recently found with vulnerabilities that were exploited by cybercriminals to run coin miners.

 Because cybercriminals have followed organizations’ move to the cloud, organizations need to have security solutions that provide agile protection for the whole hybrid cloud infrastructure.
 Businesses can benefit from solutions that proactively defend against network threats and vulnerabilities with intrusion prevention and virtual patching.
 Applications and software in the cloud environment need to be protected against code vulnerabilities, data exfiltration, and vulnerability exploits.
 Cybersecurity solutions should be able to automatically lock down systems and provide real-time alerts for unexpected changes in interconnected environments with automated integrity monitoring and log inspection.